 Once the money hits your bank account, however, the money can be taken by creditors.
 The good news is that, under a rule established in 2011, banks must know whether federal benefits are included in an account before they allow money to be seized.
 If Social Security or similar government benefits are included in an account, the bank must protect two months’ worth of those benefits from creditors.

-Yes, if you qualify for Chapter 7 bankruptcy, your medical bills can be discharged (in other words: completely wiped away).
+Under Chapter 7 bankruptcy, your medical bills can be discharged—that is, completely wiped away.
 Credit card debt, personal loans, utility bills, attorney fees, and some court judgments can also be discharged.
-Mortgage, car payments, tax liens and other tax bills, child support, and most student loan debt are bills that are generally non-dischargeable in a Chapter 7 bankruptcy.
+Mortgages, car loans, liens, and other tax bills, child support, and most student loan debts are generally non-dischargeable in a Chapter 7 bankruptcy.

-However, some seniors may be considered “judgment proof,” which means that you simply do not have anything for creditors to collect if they sue you and win.
-If this is your case, a bankruptcy may be unnecessary.
-Find out more about bankruptcy and whether it makes sense for you.
+However, some seniors may be considered “judgment proof,” which means that they simply do not have anything for creditors to collect if they sue and win.
+If you're in that type of situation, a bankruptcy may be unnecessary.
+Consult an attorney about whether or not filing for bankruptcy makes sense for you.